California Memorial Stadium: Playing surface

 The playing field was lowered 4 ft to improve sight lines, and surfaced with Matrix Turf, an artificial turf with crumb rubber infill along with a silica pea gravel base to allow improved field drainage.
 In 2017, the playing surface was changed to FieldTurf as part of Cal's transition to its new partnership with Under Armour.
 In 2023, the turf was replaced with sod, and the endzones became gold, likely to Cal's new partnership with Nike.

 Kabam naming rights

 In December 2013, Cal Athletics announced a 15-year $18 million naming rights deal with Kabam, at the time the largest naming rights agreement in the history of college athletics.
 Under the agreement, the field was called Kabam Field at California Memorial Stadium.
 In July 2017, Kabam pulled out of the deal.

 FTX naming rights

 In August 2021, Cal Athletics announced a 10-year $17.5 million naming rights deal with FTX.
 Under the agreement the field was known officially as FTX Field at California Memorial Stadium.
 In November 2022, the deal was suspended and FTX's logo was removed from the field surface amid FTX's bankruptcy.

+Databricks naming rights

+In September 2026, Cal Athletics announced a multi-year $22.8 million naming rights deal with Databricks.
+Under the agreement the field is known officially as Databricks Field at California Memorial Stadium.